Fat Leonard scandal: Corruption prevention

 A retired Admiral said.
 "At least with Tailhook, people knew that if they went to Tailhook they were being looked at.
 Right now, as far as anyone knows, if you ever went west of Hawaii, you're being looked at."
 Another senior U.S. Pacific Command staffer informed a room of Australians, regarding the ongoing case, "China could never have dreamt up a way to do this much damage to the U.S. Navy's Pacific leadership."

 GDMA's influence paralleled the Pacific Fleet's intentions to locate vessels into ports unfamiliar with its standards for services, that had been complicated by the al Qaida attack on the USS Cole in Yemen that killed 17 sailors.
 GDMA was able to provide services to meet more difficult standards than competitors could, 7th Fleet officers claimed.
 Francis had made himself indispensable.

 In February 2018, Admiral Bill Moran, the Vice Chief of Naval Operations, announced the implementation of increased oversight and other measures and policies to deter a repeat of the widespread corruption in the "Fat Leonard" case.
-Glenn Fine, the principal deputy in the Office of the Inspector General (OIG) of the Department of Defense, said the Defense Criminal Investigative Service, the criminal investigative arm of the DOD's OIG, said GDMA, Francis’ contract firm, created a scheme to defraud the Navy of tens of millions of dollars via overbilling for supplying goods and services.
+Glenn Fine, the principal deputy for the Department of Defense Office of the Inspector General, stated the Defense Criminal Investigative Service (DCIS), determined that GDMA, Francis’ contract firm, created a scheme to defraud the Navy of tens of millions of dollars via overbilling for supplying goods and services.
 The Navy created a Consolidated Disposition Authority (CDA) which was tasked with determining whether hundreds of Navy officers should be charged under the UCMJ, or alternatively, to be subjected to administrative actions.
 Fine said the CDA has already adjudicated 300-plus cases.